rdamatta/customer-classification/README.md

 # customer-classification

-In this project we used various algorithms to classify customers of a financial company.
-The desired outcome is to have a reliable and fast classifier to support decision makers in concending (or not) credit to future credit takers according to their profile.
-The data came from and all coding was done in MATLAB.
+In this project, we used various algorithms like k-nearest neighbors, logistic regression, discriminant analysis, etc. to perform customer segmentation of a financial institution.
+The desired outcome is to have a reliable and fast classifier to support decision-makers in conceding (or not) a line of credit to future credit card holders according to their profile.
+The metadata has been changed to meaningless symbols to protect the confidentiality and all programming was done in MATLAB.